Sitting in a Los Angeles hotel room, Matt Damon looks like he's still in character.

 The controversy is centered around the process known as hydraulic fracturing - also known as fracking - through which natural gas is extracted from the ground.

 Water, sand and chemicals are pumped underground to break apart the rock and release the gas.
-Opponents of fracking say the chemicals used in the process can contaminate water or surrounding land.

 While some have been quick to call the film "anti-fracking," Damon denies that.

 "No. It's a pro-community movie, it's a pro-democracy movie.
 You know, it's about civic engagement and people taking responsibility for the decisions that they make," Damon says.
 "The energy industry - nobody's seen it from there yet but we'll see what happens when they do.

 The film's director, Gus Van Sant, says "Promised Land" is more about corporate America, which was a theme he enjoyed taking on.